Adwai-T/Notes/NodeJs/TaskManagerAppNotes.md

 2. To manually create the schema we use `const userSchema = new mongoose.Schema({object of options})`.
 3. Now we can pass this schema to our model to set the model up and we can also use middle-ware on the schema.
 4. To use middle ware just before saving the user to database we use
+5. Some of the functions of mongoose like findbyIdAndUpdate by pass middleware and validation.
+They thus cannot be used when we are using middle ware with them.
+6. So we edit the function to use more traditional functions like findById and then modify the users individual properties.

 ```javascript
 //Using middleware just before we save user to database to check if our password is changed and hash it if it was changed.